shrinerb/shrine/doc/plugins/validation_helpers.md

 The `#validate_extension_inclusion`/`#validation_extension_exclusion` methods
-accept a list of file extensions, and validate that the `filename` metadata value extension is (not) a member of that list.
+accept a list of file extensions, and validate that the `filename` metadata value extension is/is not a member of that list.

 ```rb
 validate_extension_inclusion %w[jpg jpeg png gif] # file must have .jpg, .jpeg, .png, or .gif extension